Chouriki Sentai Ohranger: Shunpei Kirino

 Shunpei Kirino (桐野 俊平, Kirino Shunpei) was a U.A.O.H officer who died trying to control the Red Puncher.

-Kirino is portrayed by Kei Shindachiya (信達谷 圭, Shindachiya Kei), who played Ken Hoshikawa in Chikyuu Sentai Fiveman.
+Kirino is portrayed by Kei Shindachiya (信達谷 圭, Shindachiya Kei).

 Machine Empire Baranoia

 The Machine Empire Baranoia (マシン帝国バラノイア, Mashin Teikoku Baranoia) is a cruel race of machines out to conquer Earth.
-It is led by Bacchushund and possesses a vast army.
+It is led by Bacchushund and possesses a vast army of Baro Soldiers (バーロ兵, Bāro-hei).
 It had already conquered an entire chain of galaxies before reaching Earth.

 Bacchushund

 Emperor Bacchushund (皇帝バッカスフンド, Kōtei Bakkasuhundo) is the ruler of Baranoia, built 600 million years ago by an ancient race.
 He turned to evil and was banished into the depths of space by King Ranger.
 Seeing himself as a god, Bacchushund believes he has all right to conquer the world and make humans into his slaves.
 Very violent, tending to malfunction when he goes berserk, Bacchushund does not tolerate failure nor sentimentality in his minions' programming.

 In episode 33, it's later revealed Bacchushund had secretly been rebuilding some of his Machine Beasts and managed to harness the infinite energy from the Earth's magma.
 When his rebuilt Machine Beasts passed through the magma shower they became Super Machine Beasts.
 Thanks to the Ohrangers' "Trojan Horse" plan with the Blocker Robos, this facility was destroyed preventing any more Super Machine Beasts from being created.
 In episode 34, he grows in size and power thanks to the power of a space metal dark sword which, according to him, was the only one of its kind in the universe, which he intended to use on the Ohrangers.
 He is finally destroyed by Oh Blocker.
 But Bacchushund's head survives and gives the last of his energy to Buldont before shutting down for good.

-Bacchushund is voiced by Tōru Ōhira (大平 透, Ōhira Tōru).

 Hysteria

 Empress Hysteria (皇妃ヒステリア, Kōhi Hisuteria) is the wife of Bacchushund, usually remaining in the palace devising plans with her husband, though she does go down to Earth by herself at times.
 She usually carries a metal fan with her and also a gun.
 She initially despised humans for their feelings but began to value life after Bomber the Great assumed command.
-Her body color changed from gold to silver when she gave all her power to her niece Multiwa, and as a result, she aged into Dowager Empress Hysteria (41, 47 & 48), now using what is left of her late husband's staff as a cane.
+Her body color changed from gold to silver when she gave all her power to her niece Multiwa, and as a result she aged into Dowager Empress Hysteria, now using what is left of her late husband's staff as a cane.
 She eventually self-destructs in order to protect her grandchild, sacrificing herself after the Ohrangers promised they would not harm the child.

-Hysteria is voiced by Minori Matsushima (松島 みのり, Matsushima Minori).